 The film 'The Da Vinci Code' was what the old media like to call a box office hit.
 The film contains a scene in which two actors, both paid to play self-confident educated men, talk about early Christianity.
 Their dialogue has a sequence of violent scenes for a background, and those scenes leave the viewer with a bitter taste in the mouth about Christianity.
-At one point, one of the actors says: 'No idea killed more people than the idea of a single God'.
+At one point, one of the actors says: 'As long as there has been one true god, there has been killing in his name'.
 The combination of that statement and those images inimically suggests that a Christian who is taking his faith seriously, is moving towards a dangerous way of thinking.

 This subtext message is just one example of a tremendous problem: today's opinion climate in the West.
 From official side, we are being prescribed that no religion can be allowed to feel itself elevated above the others.
 "Tolerance, diversity, pluriformity, equality" is the 'gospel' of that pseudo-religion, which in the course of the past 50 years has pushed aside Christianity as the predominant religion of the Western countries.